Asghar Gondvi

-Asghar Husain Asghar (1884–1936) popularly known by his pen name Asghar Gondvi, born in 1884 in Gorakhpur.
+Asghar Husain Asghar (1884–1936) popularly known by his pen name Asghar Gondvi, was an Urdu poet born in 1884 in Gorakhpur, British India.

-Gondvi's father lived in the district of Gorakhpur but was permanently shifted to Gonda for livelihood, his father Munshi Tafazzal Hussain continued to work as "law officer".
+Gondvi's father Munshi Tafazzal Hussain lived in the district of Gorakhpur but permanently shifted to Gonda for his livelihood, continuing to work as "law officer".
 His primary education was done at home.
 He then did not get any formal education.
-For some time he spent time at English medium school and left in the seminary.
+He spent time at an English medium school and left in the seminary.
 He was naturally interested in knowledge and literature.
 Thus, in pursuit of personal efforts and studies, he had achieved very well-earned knowledge.
 Asghar Gondvi's study had created a great light inside him, under which he started writing poetry and meeting poets, but officially he began to show his poetry to Munshi Jalilullah Wajd Bulgarami to correct his poetry.
 Even he used to show his poetry to Munshi Amirullah for correction and improvement from him.
 However, when balance and fluidity was created in his poetry, he stopped the studentship from them.
-In the same period, he had also joined a Urdu magazine "Hindustani", and he was associated with this magazine as the editor for many years.
+In the same period, he had also joined an Urdu magazine "Hindustani", and he was associated with this magazine as the editor for many years.